radovskyb/watcher/README.md

 [![Build Status](https://travis-ci.org/radovskyb/watcher.svg?branch=master)](https://travis-ci.org/radovskyb/watcher)

-`watcher` is a simple Go package for watching for files or directory changes without using filesystem events.
+`watcher` is a simple Go package for watching for files or directory changes without using filesystem events, which allows it to work cross platform consistently.

 `watcher` watches for changes and notifies over channels either anytime an event or an error has occured.

-`watcher`'s simple structure is purposely similar in appearance to fsnotify, yet it doesn't use any system specific events, so should work cross platform consistently.
+Events contain the `os.FileInfo` of the file or directory that the event is based on and the type of event that has occured.

 # Installation